Shyam-Chen/MJML-Starter/README.md

 ***

 ### Angular 1 Applications
-* Angular, Material, Docker and Firebase
+* Angular, Material and Firebase
 * Bash, Atom, Git and NPM
 * Jade, Stylus and CoffeeScript
 * Gulp, PostCSS, Browserify and BrowserSync